PureNimble/ISEP-LAPR2/docs/sprintB/US07/02.analysis/Readme.md

-# US 05 - To register a store
+# US 007 - Register a store

 ## 2. Analysis